 The Department also includes a clinical arm focused on medical genetics, which covers the broad spectrum of clinical genetic research from disease prevention to diagnosis and treatment.
 This specialty includes evaluation, mutation discovery, counseling and risk assessment through analysis and genetic testing.
 Locating the clinical group alongside basic scientists facilitates integration of cutting edge genetic research with patient care.

-The UNC Department Genetics is proud to announce the formation of the Bryson Center for Judicial Science Education!
+The UNC Department Genetics is proud to announce the formation of the Bryson Program for Judicial Science Education!

 For more information, including our mission, goals, board members and training videos, please visit the new website here!

 Dr. Dan Schrider is expanding his laboratory to study the demographic forces shaping human genetic variation and using deep neural networks to elucidate the genealogical information among individuals and species.
 More…